OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 You will push your branch up to the openmdao repository, but the changes do not become a part of the development trunk until one of the reviewers merges it.

 You need to be somewhere on the branch to be pushed.
 Then type the following command, replacing ``userid`` with your Launchpad userid and replacing ``branch_name`` with the name of the branch you are pushing.

 ::

   bzr push lp:~userid/openmdao/branch_name

-Now that your branch is in on Launchpad, you must request that it be merged.
-Please follow the instructions below.
+Now that your branch is in on Launchpad, you can request that it be merged by following the instructions below.

 1. Go to `OpenMDAO <https://launchpad.net/openmdao>`_ on Launchpad and log in if you are not logged in already.